 In April 2019 the firm was among the first adopters to the Impact Principles and hereby attests that the Impact Principles are incorporated into all its current and future investment activities.
-This serves as a clear signal of Phatisa's enduring commitment to meaningful and sustainable development and positive impact across Africa and beyond.
+This serves as a clear signal of Phatisa's enduring commitment to meaningful and sustainable development and positive impact across the African continent.